CTS (NYSE:CTS) Issues FY22 Earnings Guidance

 CTS (NYSE:CTS) updated its FY22 earnings guidance on Tuesday.
 The company provided EPS guidance of $2.00 to $2.25 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.09.
 The company issued revenue guidance of $525 million to $550 million, compared to the consensus revenue estimate of $536.73 million.CTS also updated its FY 2022 guidance to $2.000-$2.250 EPS.

-Several research firms have recently issued reports on CTS. lowered their price target on shares of CTS from $14.00 to $13.00 and set a buy rating on the stock in a research report on Friday, November 12th.
-Sidoti raised shares of CTS from a neutral rating to a buy rating and set a $40.00 price target on the stock in a research report on Monday, January 31st.
-TheStreet lowered shares of CTS from a b rating to a c rating in a research report on Wednesday, October 27th.
-StockNews.com lowered shares of CTS from a strong-buy rating to a buy rating in a report on Saturday.
-Finally, Zacks Investment Research lowered shares of CTS from a buy rating to a hold rating in a report on Monday, January 3rd.
-Two investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus target price of $32.25.
+A number of brokerages have recently weighed in on CTS.
+StockNews.com downgraded CTS from a strong-buy rating to a buy rating in a research note on Saturday, February 5th.
+Cowen cut shares of CTS from an outperform rating to a market perform rating and lowered their price target for the stock from $40.00 to $34.00 in a report on Thursday, October 14th.
+Zacks Investment Research cut shares of CTS from a buy rating to a hold rating in a report on Monday, January 3rd.
+TheStreet cut shares of CTS from a b rating to a c rating in a report on Wednesday, October 27th.
+Finally, Sidoti raised shares of CTS from a neutral rating to a buy rating and set a $40.00 price target on the stock in a report on Monday, January 31st.
+Two analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of Buy and an average price target of $32.25.

-Institutional investors have recently made changes to their positions in the company.
-Millennium Management LLC boosted its position in CTS by 151.9% during the 3rd quarter.
-Millennium Management LLC now owns 50,997 shares of the electronics maker’s stock valued at $1,576,000 after buying an additional 30,751 shares during the period.
-Morgan Stanley boosted its position in CTS by 8.0% during the 3rd quarter.
-Morgan Stanley now owns 196,889 shares of the electronics maker’s stock valued at $6,085,000 after buying an additional 14,644 shares during the period.
-Finally, Bank of New York Mellon Corp boosted its position in CTS by 3.6% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 396,639 shares of the electronics maker’s stock valued at $12,261,000 after buying an additional 13,831 shares during the period.
-89.33% of the stock is owned by institutional investors.
+A number of large investors have recently made changes to their positions in CTS.
+Charles Schwab Investment Management Inc. boosted its position in CTS by 1.9% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 313,359 shares of the electronics maker’s stock valued at $11,507,000 after buying an additional 5,869 shares during the period.
+Bank of New York Mellon Corp raised its stake in shares of CTS by 3.6% during the third quarter.
+Bank of New York Mellon Corp now owns 396,639 shares of the electronics maker’s stock valued at $12,261,000 after acquiring an additional 13,831 shares during the last quarter.
+Morgan Stanley raised its stake in shares of CTS by 8.0% during the third quarter.
+Morgan Stanley now owns 196,889 shares of the electronics maker’s stock valued at $6,085,000 after acquiring an additional 14,644 shares during the last quarter.
+JPMorgan Chase & Co. raised its stake in shares of CTS by 186.4% during the fourth quarter.
+JPMorgan Chase & Co. now owns 43,742 shares of the electronics maker’s stock valued at $1,607,000 after acquiring an additional 28,467 shares during the last quarter.
+Finally, Millennium Management LLC raised its stake in shares of CTS by 151.9% during the third quarter.
+Millennium Management LLC now owns 50,997 shares of the electronics maker’s stock valued at $1,576,000 after acquiring an additional 30,751 shares during the last quarter.
+Institutional investors own 89.33% of the company’s stock.

 CTS Corp. engages in the design and manufacture of sensors, connectivity components, and actuators.
 Its products include controls, pedals, piezo sensing products, sensors, switches, transducers, electromagnetic and radio frequency interference filters, capacitors, frequency control, resistors, piezo microactuators, and rotary microactuators.